digitalbricklayer/techteapotcom/src/content/posts/my-reading-log-first-10-years/index.md

 Another goal is to read contemporary books hot off the press.
 Reading the classics is fine, but I really want to read the most up-to-date books tackling early 21st century issues.

 I don't have too many of these reading log 10 year summary posts to write.
-Maybe three if I'm lucky.
 So I better make 'em good.

 ## Conclusion